-Under subsection 13.3(4), registrants do not have to make ain subsection 13.3.1(1) for permitted clients that are not individuals and that have waived, in writing, the requirement for all trades, and

-• A permitted client may waive their right to suitabilityin subsection 13.3.1(2) for permitted clients with non managed accounts that are individuals and that have waived, in writing, the suitability determination requirement for all trades under a blanket waiver.
+- in subsection 13.3(3), for clients that are registered firms, Canadian financial institutions or Schedule III banks. - in subsection 13.3.1(1) for permitted clients that are not individuals and that have waived, in writing, the suitability determination requirement for all trades, and - in subsection 13.3.1(2) for permitted clients with non-managed accounts that are individuals and that have waived, in writing, the suitability determination requirement for all trades order execution only services.